jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 If the salt length is short there will be salt collisions i.e. duplicate salts.
 The attacker can use their rainbow table on all password hashes that have the same salt.
 In the case of a 16-bit salt, a single rainbow table would be able to crack 121 896 password hashes on average.

 Using the table below we can see that we should choose a **salt of 32-bits or more to avoid excessive collisions**.
-A collision rate of 1.86 means the generated rainbow table can be used to crack 1.86 password hashes on average per rainbow table which would be barely worth it for the attacker.
+A collision rate of 1.86 means a generated rainbow table can be used to crack 1.86 password hashes on average which would be barely worth generating for the attacker.

-Per row values for the following table can be calculated using these formulae:
+Per row values for the following table can be calculated using:

 <code>Unique Salts = 2<sup>Salt Bits</sup></code>